Emi Watanabe: Later career

 After retiring from competitive skating, Watanabe went into show business and helped to popularize figure skating in Japan while becoming a national celebrity through her numerous appearances on television and in magazines and newspapers.

-Since the 1990s, she has come to be known as "a troublemaker".
-She wrote muckraking books about trouble with some TV personalities, skaters and Japanese winter sports tycoon Yoshiaki Tsutsumi.
-She also often appears on reality television series which follows overweight celebrities as they try to lose weight.
+She continues to run figure skating camps in Japan and currently hosts a podcast on TBS radio.

 Watanabe ran for The House of Councilors election in 2001 from Liberal League, but lost.